 The UNI counseling program works to prepare students for the counseling workforce.
 The program prides itself on the success of its students, both upon graduation and for long-term success.
 The students and alumni below can attest to the role the UNI counseling program has played in their successful career.

-Emma Ambrose (School Counseling)
+Sarah Elm (School Counseling)

-Molly Barrett (Clinical Mental Health Counseling)
+Abigail Van Patten (Clinical Mental Health Counseling)

 Susan Langan (School Counseling)

 “The UNI professors stressed the importance of having a developmental comprehensive school counseling program and gave us the necessary tools to be effective and make a difference with ALL students.
 I am honored to also have worked with many UNI practicum students over the years.
 It is exciting to watch them apply the skills they learned in the program and help them get jobs in our great profession!!
 It is especially fun to connect with them at our state ISCA (Iowa School Counselor Conference) each year.”

 Experience: Susan graduated from the UNI Counseling program in 1992.
 She began her school counseling career at the elementary level and also worked for a year in the middle school.
 She has been at Cedar Falls High School for the last 22 years.

 “I always tell everyone that the three year counseling program at UNI is like hitting the fast forward button on your personal self-growth.
 Through the program content, experienced professors, and a supportive cohort, I was challenged to push myself in multiple areas to become a more rounded individual.
 This had a dramatic impact on my success as a counselor during and after the program.
 After graduation, not only was I prepared to diagnose and treat a variety of populations, but I walked away with confidence knowing I had the knowledge and the experience to be able to be an effective counselor.”